MariaCuenca-Cambronero/B-EMF-on-pond-ecosystems/README.md

 # B-EMF-on-pond-ecosystems

-MARIA CUENCA-CAMBRONERO et al., (2026)
+MARIA CUENCA-CAMBRONERO et al., (2026), Nat Eco & Evol

 Manuscript: Biodiversity enhances pond ecosystem multifunctionality across Europe

 This repository provides all data obtained from the PONDERFUL project (H2020, No 869296 ) related to biodiversity and ecosystem functioning, as well as the scripts required to reproduce the analyses, results, and figures presented in the manuscript.